Northern Cheyenne versus Southern Cheyenne:

 1. clock: od: kó'ko'ėhaseo'o (onomatopoeic; literally, ticking thing)

-md: éše'he (orig. meaning of 'sun' and continues to mean this in both od and md)
+md: éše'he (original meaning of 'sun' and continues to mean this in both od and md)

 2. apple: od: má'xeme (inanimate); ma'xemenȯtse 'apples'